FRANK LLOYD WRIGHT, JR.

 1936 - The Warwick Evans House, 12036 Benmore Terrace, Los Angeles CA. Sold to the Daniel and Hilary McLoughin Trust.
 Wright also did some later modifications.
 Sold in 2016 to the George and Mary Garvey Living Trust.

 1936 - The Raymond and Bertha Griffith Ranch House, 4900 Dunman Avenue, formerly 4965 Rigoletto Street, Woodland Hills CA. In a time when most people did not have any air conditioning, the Griffith house had three air-conditioners and three climate zones.
 Featured in June 1938 Architectural Forum.
 Wright also designed the Yucca-Vine grocery store for the Griffiths, since destroyed.
 Remodeled in 1951 for L. N. Schwein, who wanted to build a private airplane landing field on his 35 acre tract.
 Schwein's request was denied.
+Sold in 2002 to Roger and Madalina Bowman.
 Top photo by Michael Locke.

 1937 - The Charles Butterworth House, 400 Parkwood, Los Angeles CA. Unbuilt, according to Weintraub.

-1937 - The Otto and Pern Brower House, 523 Chapala Street, Pacific Palisades CA. Renovated in 1942.
-Original house appears to have been destroyed or dramatically remodeled.
+1937 - The Otto and Pern Brower House, 523 Chapala Street, Pacific Palisades CA. Original house is Lloyd Wright, altered in the late 1980's by then owner James Srodon, who removed a bedroom addition and added a bay window, among other interior remodeling.
 Sold in 2014 to Thomas Barry.
-Needs verification.

 1937 - The S. M. Lazarus House, 4966 Ambrose Avenue, Los Angeles CA. Unbuilt.
 The client went with a different architect.